gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 $$y_i=\beta_0 + \beta_1x_i +\beta_2I_{\text{CatName},i} +
 {\color{red}{\boldsymbol{\beta_3I_{\text{CatName},i}x_i}}}+\varepsilon_i,$$

-where the new component involves both the indicator and the quantitative predictor variable.
+where the new component involves the product of both the indicator and the quantitative predictor variable.
 The $\color{red}{\boldsymbol{\beta_3}}$ coefficient will be found in a row of output with **both** variable names in it (with the indicator level name) with a colon between them (something like ``x:grouplevel``).
 As